aqsaasifz360/langgraph_agent_basic_implementations/README.md

 1. Accepts a user query
 2. Reasons over context and prior memory
 3. Invokes external tools (e.g., Tavily Search) if needed
-4. Triggers human-in-the-loop review if flagged
+4. Triggers human-in-the-loop review.
+Human can edit the responses.
 5. Stores all interactions in memory
 6. Returns a structured response